fmquaglia/principia-agentica/publication/docs/blog/posts/091925-memory-in-agents.md

 **Hybrid** (durable, human‑grade systems)

-- **Use case:** Customer support copilot.
+- **Use case:** A customer support copilot.
 Pulls the last conversation turns and tool outputs (episodic) while also recalling policy and product knowledge (semantic).
 Merges, de‑dupes, and fits to token budget.
-- **Pattern: Dual‑retrieval + merge guardrails:** This is a bit more complex but worth exploring:
+- **Pattern:** Dual‑retrieval + merge guardrails.
+This is a bit more complex but worth exploring in more depth.
-- **The Hybrid Pattern in detail:**
      1. **Retrieve episodic:** window of last N events or last T minutes for the active task/session.
      2. **Retrieve semantic:** top‑k snippets filtered by domain tags, then optional reranker.
      3. **Merge:** dedupe by source and hash, enforce token budget with priority rules.